developer-zebra/developer-zebra-site/src/stagenow/4-2/trustedstaging/index.md

 **StageNow 4.0 (and higher) supports Trusted Staging**, which can protect devices with MX 9.2 and higher from unauthorized staging.
 Trusted devices are created from a security certificate.
 Once a certificate is used to create a trusted device, the device can be staged only from barcodes created using the same security certificate.

+> **`IMPORTANT:`** Access to Trusted Staging and Trusted Devices is possible only by Windows users with administrative privileges.

 #### Requirements:

 * StageNow 4.0 (or higher) installed